ghoti143/resume/README.md

 **Senior Software Engineer at Corvesta Inc.**
 September 2012 - Present
 Porting a custom suite of applications from VB6 to ASP.NET MVC4.
 Full stack support on legacy code written in PL/SQL, VB6 and C#.
-In this position I have also mentored an intern, led classes on design patterns, researched emerging database technologies, and contributed to the open source AngularJS project.
+In addition to my core responsibilities, I mentored an intern, led classes on design patterns, researched emerging JavaScript frameworks, and contributed to the open source AngularJS project.

 **Senior GIS Developer at Geographic Information Services, Inc.**
 July 2009 - September 2012